espressif/esp-idf/examples/bluetooth/ble_get_started/nimble/NimBLE_GATT_Server/README.md

 If everything goes well, you should be able to see 4 services when connected to ESP32, including

-- GAP
+- Generic Access
-- GATT
+- Generic Attribute
-- Heart Rate Service
+- Heart Rate
-- Automation IO Service
+- Automation IO

 Click on Automation IO Service, you should be able to see LED characteristic.
 Click on upload button, you should be able to write `ON` or `OFF` value.
 Send it to the device, LED will be turned on or off following your instruction.